Bhai Bhaiya Aur Brother

-Bhai Bhaiya Aur Brother is an Indian comedy television series, which aired on the SAB TV from 4th June 2012 to 10th August 2012.
+Bhai Bhaiya Aur Brother is an Indian comedy television series, which aired on the SAB TV from 4 June 2012 to 10 August 2012.

 Plot

-It's about a Gujarati family that unites after 15 years.
+It's about a Sindhi family that unites after 15 years.
 Three brothers, who have been living separately with their own individual families, meet at middle brother's house in Mumbai.
 All are raised in three absolutely contrasting cultures.
 Younger brother's family has come from London and older brother's family is from a small village of Gujarat, called Pichurwadi.
 It's East meets West, in the centre situation, where from a 7-year-old child to 70-year-old grandmother, all of them, with various characteristics, standards of living and upbringing, live under one roof in a little humorous way with their discomforts and yet emotional bonding.
 The series progresses through the lighter situations mostly and warm and sensitive situations occasionally faced by all these peculiar characters, with their own individual quirks, likes and dislikes.
 How the families of the three brothers get into a relationship-how they need to be marginalized–how they need to learn something from one another-while embarking on a happy relationship is the main premise of the show.